 Here’s the Client-Side Errors and its Solution

 Presently the culprit is TLS configuration as support for SSL 3.0 is deprecated.
 However, there’s a distinct possibility that a client-side error can be the reason behind the SSL/TLS Handshake Failed error.
-And, some of the common ones are like incorrect system time or browser update.
+And, some of the common ones are like incorrect system time or browser updates.

 1. Incorrect System Time